Background Checks Without Backfires: Compliance Tips for Employers

 4. You may be setting yourself up for discrimination claims and other problems

-The goal of filling a position is to hire the best qualified candidate for the position.
-If background checks are run inconsistently during the hiring process you may gain more information on one candidate than another that is not pertinent to the qualifications for the position.
+The goal of filling a position is to hire the best-qualified candidate for the position.
+If background checks are run inconsistently during the hiring process, you may gain more information on one candidate than another that is not pertinent to the qualifications for the position.
 Additionally, if you normally conduct the background check post-offer, deviating from this practice exposes your organization to liability, including litigation.
-An applicant may claim discrimination in the hiring process if he or she was chosen for a background check pre-offer and then not offered a position as opposed to an applicant whose background check was run post-offer.
+An applicant may claim discrimination in the hiring process if he or she was chosen for a background check pre-offer and then not offered a position, as opposed to an applicant whose background check was run post-offer.

-The bottom line to avoiding litigation and employment claims during your hiring process is by ensuring that you are complying with your state laws, following best practices and being consistent.
-If you don’t currently have a background check policy which outlines an adjudication process, implement one.
+The bottom line to avoiding litigation and employment claims during your hiring process is by ensuring that you are complying with your state laws, following best practices, and being consistent.
+If you don’t currently have a background check policy that outlines an adjudication process, implement one.
 Such a policy compares the results of applicable background checks to established company standards to determine if an applicant’s background meets those standards.

 The key in all employment practices is consistency.